valancej/documentation/_basic/languages-frameworks/php.md

 ### Custom PHPUnit Version

-Note that if you need to install a custom versin of PHPUnit, you can do so with the following commands:
+Note that if you need to install a custom version of PHPUnit, you can do so with the following commands:

 ```shell
 composer global remove phpunit/phpunit